 Written by Gian Mario Tagliaretti

 Efficiency is critical for EPC companies, but it is not always easy to achieve.
 Many EPC firms face difficulties managing schedules and budgets and hitting targets consistently.
 Poor project management can result in delays, cost overruns, and rework, all of which have a negative impact on the bottom line.

 To address these issues, EPC companies rely on project management software such as Oracle Primavera P6 and Microsoft Project.
-The sheer volume of EPC projects that are nevertheless delayed or completed over budget indicate that these excellent project management solutions have limitations or blind spots.
-This means that suboptimal decisions are taken and that human resources are not always applied where they can best advance attainment of project goals.
-So, what are these blind spots and what can we do about it?
+The sheer volume of EPC projects that are nevertheless delayed or completed over budget indicates that these excellent project management solutions have limitations or blind spots.
+This means that suboptimal decisions are taken and that human resources are not always applied where they can best advance the attainment of project goals.
+So, what are these blind spots, and what can we do about them?